-After the establishment of the objectives and invitees (stakeholders) the PDproject developer had to finalise-identify the mode of the most effective communication with the people of the area.
+After the establishment of the objectives and invitees (stakeholders) the project developer had to identify the mode of the most effective communication with the people of the area.
 The local employees working for the initiative analysed that a recent event organised by the government under the "Beti Bachao Beti Padhao" initiative was very well received by the local people since they used the form of enactments that involved children from the same area.
-The PDproject developer decided that public inclusion is the best form of communication, as established in the past.
-Thus, the project developerPD, with the help of local staff called for children to take part in a play that enacted the negative impacts of traditional practices of cooking on a chulha.
+The project developer decided that public inclusion is the best form of communication, as established in the past.
+Thus, the project developer, with the help of local staff called for children to take part in a play that enacted the negative impacts of traditional practices of cooking on a chulha.

-After one month of sending out the invitations invitation campaign, the local stakeholder consultations were carried out at all three districts within one week.
+After one month of an invitation campaign, the local stakeholder consultations were carried out at all three districts within one week.
 The invitations were sent through email, letters through the post, visual and audio displays of the event details.
 Posters were stuck on the announcement corners of all major places frequented by the community such as government schools, hospitals, dispensaries, bus stands and other similar places.
-AThe audio projection was done through loudspeaker announcements in the areas where most of the probable endusers lived.
+The audio projection was done through loudspeaker announcements in the areas where most of the probable end-users lived.
 All the required classes of stakeholders attended the event and gave their feedback/comments.
-Since the children from the same community were involved, it raised the participation level immensely.
-It also led tothere was very high astonishing female participation since mothers were keen to see their children participate in the act.
-As a result of this successful stakeholder engagement round, the PDproject developer could, to an extent, break the societal conditioning and lack of knowledge of the masses.
+Since the children from the same community were involved, there was very high female participation as mothers were keen to see their children participate in the act.
+As a result of this successful stakeholder engagement round, the project developer could, to an extent, break the societal conditioning and lack of knowledge of the masses.

-The PDproject developer made sure to note every feedback and draw a mitigation strategy to address each one of the applicable comments.
-The PDproject developer made sure that several female employees of the project developer took partiace in the meetings which facilitated a better interaction with women attending the event.
+The project developer made sure to note every feedback and draw a mitigation strategy to address each one of the applicable comments.
+The project developer made sure that several female employees took part in the meetings which facilitated a better interaction with women attending the event.
 The meeting was concluded with an evaluation form which was provided to each member present.
-As many women could not read and write well, the employees allowed the stakeholders to come to them for to record their opinions and evaluation at the end of the meeting.
+As many women could not read and write well, the employees allowed the stakeholders to come to them to record their opinions and evaluation at the end of the meeting.
 Once the interview was done, the results were read out loud to the stakeholder and only then signed.

-The PDproject developer emphasiszed the fact that a grievance mechanism was in place in form of a logbook with every local representative and a list of contact numbers was also displayed at all the commonly accessed places.
-A stakeholder suggested that the office of the microfinance institution would be an additional good place to place a complaints book and the list of contact numbers, and also and to provide numbers for all local phone providers to allow for lower costs of communication.
-The PD project developer noted these suggestions and implemented them, as the cost of implementation was reasonable for the impact.
+The project developer emphasised the fact that a grievance mechanism was in place in form of a logbook with every local representative and a list of contact numbers was also displayed at all the commonly accessed places.
+A stakeholder suggested that the office of the microfinance institution would be an additional good place to place a complaints book and the list of contact numbers, and to provide numbers for all local phone providers to allow for lower costs of communication.
+The project developer noted these suggestions and implemented them, as the cost of implementation was reasonable for the impact.